FAIR, TRANSPARENT AND FINAL

 After the submission deadline and once all projects are finalised, they will be presented to the citizens’ jury.

 The ten projects in each category with the highest scores are announced as finalists.
-Out of these finalists, the highest-rated project in each of the nine categories are awarded the “Innovation in Politics Award” at the Gala.
+Out of these finalists, the highest-rated project in each of the ten categories are awarded the “Innovation in Politics Award” at the Gala.

 The jury will evaluate all participating projects according to these four criteria: